Global Power Plant Database

 Global Power Plant DatabaseCSV

 The Global Power Plant Database is a comprehensive, open source database of power plants around the world.
-It centralizes power plant data to make it easier to navigate, compare and draw insights.
+It centralizes power plant data to make it easier to navigate, compare and draw insights for one’s own analysis.
 Each power plant is geolocated and entries contain information on plant capacity, generation, ownership, and fuel type.
-As of April 2018, the database includes around 25,500 power plants from 162 countries.
+As of June 2018, the database includes around 28,500 power plants from 164 countries.
 It will be continuously updated as data becomes available.

-The database can be visualized on Resource Watch together with hundreds of other datasets: http://goo.gl/XMyMLt
+The database can be visualized on Resource Watch together with hundreds of other datasets.

-Global Energy Observatory, Google, KTH Royal Institute of Technology in Stockholm, University of Groningen, World Resources Institute.
+Global Energy Observatory, Google, KTH Royal Institute of Technology in Stockholm, Enipedia, World Resources Institute.
 2018.
 Global Power Plant Database.
 Published on Resource Watch and Google Earth Engine; http://resourcewatch.org/ https://earthengine.google.com/

 Access & Use Information